-The first volume of his thriller series, The Fortieth Step, was published by Diamond Books in April 2021.
+The first volume of my thriller series, The Fortieth Step, was published by Diamond Books in April 2021.
+The second novel in the Fortieth Step series, “Revenge” will be published in early 2022.

 “The Fortieth Step – Legacy.
 “Recommended for readers who enjoy swiftly moving thrillers” in a review by Carol Westron on The Mystery People Blog https://promotingcrime.blogspot.com/2021/10/legacy-fortieth-step-by-stephen-timmins.html